-Following these guidelines can help you have a productive and fun experience representing 1U with a booth/table at a community event.
+Following these guidelines can help you have a productive and fun experience representing First Unitarian Church of Orlando (1U) with a booth/table at a community event.

 Point Person: You will need to identify a single point person (Table Captain?) for the effort.
 This person is the main contact interfacing with the both the main event and the congregation.
 While they do not have to do everything, they do need to make sure everything is taken care of.
 (This may or may not be the person that the average person would contact for questions.)